The Masked Singer (American TV series) season 8: Production

 On May 16, 2022, it was announced that Fox renewed the series for an eighth season, prior to the airing of the seventh season's finale on May 18.
 On June 6, 2022, it was announced that the season would premiere on September 21.

 The formatting for the season sees three contestants battle in each episode, with one eliminated mid-show and taken to the VIP section while the other two battle out.
 A king/queen is crowned at the end of each episode who then moves on to the following episode, while the other in the top two gets eliminated.
 The season also includes themed nights for the first time, including "Vegas Night", "Comedy Roast", "Hall Of Fame", "Muppets Night", "Andrew Lloyd Webber Night", "TV Themes", "'90s Night", "Thanksgiving", and "Fright Night".

 Numerous episodes during the season were rescheduled due to the Major League Baseball playoffs.
 The first took place on October 12, when game two of the NLDS between the Philadelphia Phillies and the Atlanta Braves suffered a rain delay with game play resuming during primetime on the east coast.
 Consequently, the airing of the Andrew Lloyd Webber episode was pre-empted nationally.
 However, it aired on CTV in Canada as scheduled.
 The season was further delayed by the World Series, when a necessary game five took out another air date (November 2).
 Following a rainout of game three, the remainder of the World Series schedule was pushed back a day, placing a potential game seven on the next scheduled air date (November 6), though only six games were played in the World Series.

-The "Masked Singer Seasonal Sing-A-Long Spectacular!" holiday special was dedicated to the memory of actor Kirstie Alley, who portrayed "Baby Mammoth" in the previous season.
-Alley died of colon cancer on December 5, 2022.
+The sing-a-long holiday special included a dedication for actor Kirstie Alley, who died on December 5, 2022.
+Alley portrayed "Baby Mammoth" in the previous season.

 Contestants

 Following her death, it was reported that actor Anne Heche had been in negotiations to participate in the season, though it is unclear how far she was in the process.

-The season features 22 contestants, the most number of contestants on any American season of The Masked Singer.
+The season features 22 contestants, the highest number of contestants on any American season of The Masked Singer.
 The contestants in this season are reported to have a combined 42 books, 32 Grammy nominations, 16 Emmy wins, 10 Teen Choice Awards, eight gold albums, five stars on the Hollywood Walk of Fame, and four Golden Globe nominations.

 Episodes

 Week 1 (September 21)

+The USC Trojan Marching Band served as musical accompaniment for Hedgehog's performance in this episode.